FHA Loan Limits In Texas For 2023

 The FHA determines loan limits by taking the median home price in a county and multiplying it by 115%.
 This number is compared against the the FHA’s loan scale.

-In Texas, for example, if you’re buying a home in Austin in Travis County, the higher cost of living allows for a variable loan limit of $416,300.
-If you’re buying a home in El Paso, Texas, in the county of Hudspeth with a lower cost of living, the FHA loan limit shrinks to $355,362.
+In Texas, for example, if you’re buying a home in Austin in Travis County, the higher cost of living allows for a higher variable loan limit.
+If you’re buying a home in El Paso, Texas, in the county of Hudspeth with a lower cost of living, the FHA loan limit shrinks down.

 Many counties also fall within the mid-range category somewhere between the two extremes.